holoviz/panel/doc/tutorials/basic/size.md

 # Control the Size

-In this tutorial we will discover how *sizing* works in Panel, explore the difference between *inherent sizing*, *fixed sizing* and *responsive sizing*.
-Finally we will touch upon the *fully responsive* layouts:
+In this tutorial, we will discover how *sizing* works in Panel, explore the difference between *inherent sizing*, *fixed sizing*, and *responsive sizing*.
+Finally, we will touch upon the *fully responsive* layouts and the [`FlexBox`](../../reference/layouts/FlexBox.ipynb):

 - `sizing_mode`: Allows toggling between fixed sizing and responsive sizing along vertical and/or horizontal dimensions.
-- `width`/`height`:  Allows setting a fixed width or height
+- `width`/`height`: Allows setting a fixed width or height.
-- `min_width`/`min_height`: Allows setting a minimum width or height, if responsive sizing is set along the corresponding dimension.
+- `min_width`/`min_height`: Allows setting a minimum width or height if responsive sizing is set along the corresponding dimension.
-- `max_width`/`max_height` : Allows setting a maximum width or height, if responsive sizing is set along the corresponding dimension.
+- `max_width`/`max_height`: Allows setting a maximum width or height if responsive sizing is set along the corresponding dimension.

 :::{note}
-In the sections below, you may execute the code directly in the Panel documentation by using the green *run* button, in a notebook cell, or in a file named `app.py` served with `panel serve app.py --autoreload`.
+In the sections below, we may execute the code directly in the Panel documentation by using the green *run* button, in a notebook cell, or in a file named `app.py` served with `panel serve app.py --autoreload`.
 :::

 ```{pyodide}